 Rather than a conventional brush bar, these machines use counter-rotating discs.
 These discs pull hair and fur up using bristles before the vacuum sucks it up.

 We agree that Dyson vacuums are somewhat uniform in their engineering.
 Still, you can choose from a range of four styles to suit your needs.
 Before you settle on a Dyson for yourself, though, consider what you will use it for.
 Here’s what you can choose from:

 Dyson has a few corded, upright models for those who prefer tradition.
 Keep in mind, though, that as mentioned, the current upright Dysons are the last of their kind.

 Upright vacuums are often more affordable than canisters and cordless models.
-They’re also preferred for deep-cleaning and thick (or heavy) materials.
+Users prefer them for deep-cleaning and thick, heavy materials.
 However, most models also do a good job on bare floors.